patrickeidencodes/Bundesliga-Tipp-Website-React-Mongodb/README.md

 # Bundesliga-Tipp-Website-React-Mongodb 2022

 This project is a betting website for the Bundesliga, created so that my viewers could compete against each other and an AI in predicting match outcomes.
-This was my first project using React and MongoDB.
-Previously, I worked with SQL.
+This was my first project using React and MongoDB in combination.
+Previously, I worked with SQL and PHP.

 ## Project Description